 Along the track are some signs explaining that Cradle used to be all molten rock which hardened during the Ice Age.
 This caused great cracks in the mountains that occasionally still break off, causing the flaked look on the peak around you.
 Pretty neat, right!

-Face Track only has a slight incline, but gets very rocky with some raised tree roots tackling you along the way.
+Face Track only has a slight incline but gets very rocky with some raised tree roots tackling you along the way.
 I imagine this part can get very slippery and wet after rain, so do be careful in less than ideal weather.

-By the time we get to Kitchen Hut, the summit is completely devoured by clouds, the winds has picked up significantly and with heavy rain on the forecast later that day, we decide to leave Cradle Peak for another day.
+By the time we get to Kitchen Hut, the summit is completely devoured by clouds, the wind has picked up significantly and with heavy rain on the forecast later that day, we decide to leave Cradle Peak for another day.

 Kitchen Hut is just about the cutest emergency shelter I’ve ever seen and always love coming here.
 The top door comes in handy during winter when blizzards are not uncommon.
 Note the shuffle to clear the way when necessary.
 It leads to a tiny mezzanine floor.
-Downstairs is a few benches and small table.
+Downstairs is a few benches and a small table.
 Kitchen Hut is an emergency shelter only, so no camping, guys.
 But I bet that if a blizzard got you down, it could easily sleep 6 people semi-comfortably and probably a lot more.

 From here we duck onto the Overland Track back down towards the car park.
 At Wombat Peak we veer off onto Wombat Pool Track.
-The way down is pretty much all well formed tracks and duckboards with a short steep section.
+The way down is pretty much all well-formed tracks and duckboards with a short steep section.